Our rating(3.8/5)

 Judging by customer reviews, it’s hit-and-miss how good your experience of myPOS’s customer service will be.
 Some countries have no phone number to call, but in Ireland, there is a 24/7 customer support line on hand when you need it.

-We have seen more user reviews mentioning myPOS’s requests for additional documentation to verify certain payments than we have for other providers, so it appears you can expect them to take more anti-fraud precautions than other payment companies.
+We have seen more user reviews mentioning myPOS’s requests for additional documentation to verify certain payments than we have for other providers.
+So it appears you can expect them to take more anti-fraud precautions than other payment companies.

 An example of more paperwork is account holds.
-Some users have entered into ongoing communication loops with myPOS who requested documentation and proof to verify payments, and sometimes it appears the merchant ends up not getting the money (though it’s hard to tell if the user really did provide the correct details).
-There have also been reports of merchants whose accounts were shut down due to myPOS not accepting their business type, even though it was accepted during the application.
+Some users have entered into ongoing communication loops where myPOS requests documentation and proof to verify payments, Sometimes, it appears the merchant ends up not getting the money, though it’s hard to tell if the user really did provide the correct details.